AwnishRanjan/Trackify2.0/README.md

-# Tracify: Real Time Object Tracking
+# Tracify2.0 : Real Time Object Tracking

-Tracify is a versatile surveillance system that combines object detection and multi-object tracking (MOT) to provide enhanced security and monitoring capabilities.
+Tracify2.0  is the updated version of Tracify where some feature are added :-
+    i) Multiple object tracking at single frame / previous version is detecting only single object ii) Trace the path of object till Multiple frames

 ## Introduction

 Tracify utilizes computer vision techniques for real-time object detection and tracking with YOLOv5 and DeepSORT algorithms.
-With Tracify, you can monitor and track objects or individuals within a specified area with high accuracy and efficiency.
+With Tracify, you can monitor and track objects or individuals within a specified area with high accuracy and efficiency.it is versatile surveillance system that combines object detection and multi-object tracking (MOT) to provide enhanced security and monitoring capabilities.

 ## Features